Molesmalo/StarWarsMod4AirMash/README.md

 *NOTE TO MAC USERS:*

-- Airmash is pretty heavy for Macs.
-For some reason, Chrome has a hard time rendering the game in this Operating System, and when using the theme StarMash v.2, it's even hevier.
+- AirMash is pretty heavy for Macs.
+For some reason, Chrome has a hard time rendering the game in this Operating System, and when using the theme StarMash v.2, it's even heavier.
 But this can be solved:

 - When using the theme StarMash v.2, if you open the MOD SETTINGS window, you can enable/disable some of the new graphics layers.
 The options that matter for this are under the sections:
     - Background